top of page

 • Addressing muscle tightness from postural changes

 Massage therapy may help relieve muscular tension and promote relaxation during pregnancy.
+Treatment positioning should be pregnancy-appropriate and adapted for comfort and safety.

 Book an Assessment